wmconnolly/100-days-of-code/log.md

 Also took advantage of the cyber Monday deals for the CNCF & Linux Foundation's partnership on the CKA training / exam.
 Yes!!

 **Thoughts:**

+---
+## Day 61, December 2, 2019

+**Today's Progress:** Have my RPi 4 online; though with only one board I'm trying to create one or two VMs. `multipass` isn't playing nice with `qemu`.
+Looking into virtualisation for Ubuntu on Raspberry Pi.

+**Thoughts:**